malikosbourne/osint-portfolio-Malik/projects/coca-cola-investigation.md

 #### Post-Brexit Regulatory Opportunity

-Following Brexit and the UK's departure from the European Union, Britain gained the autonomy to implement mandatory nutritional labeling requirements that were previously constrained by EU regulations.
-The UK now has the opportunity and choice to force companies to follow the traffic light system—a color-coded nutritional labeling scheme that uses green, amber, and red indicators to help consumers quickly identify sugar content and other nutritional information, clearly showing what is bad or high in certain ingredients.
+Following Brexit and the UK's departure from the European Union, Britain gained the autonomy to implement mandatory nutritional labelling requirements that were previously constrained by EU regulations.
+The UK now has the opportunity and choice to force companies to follow the traffic light system—a colour-coded nutritional labelling scheme that uses green, amber, and red indicators to help consumers quickly identify sugar content and other nutritional information, clearly showing what is bad or high in certain ingredients.

 #### Government Inaction Despite Public Health Concerns

 Despite taking a significant leap in its concern for UK public health in other areas, the British government has chosen not to mandate the traffic light system for big companies.
 This represents a missed opportunity to improve public health outcomes through clear, accessible nutritional information.
-While the system exists and is recognized as beneficial for consumer awareness, it remains voluntary rather than mandatory, allowing large corporations like Coca-Cola to avoid full compliance.
+Whilst the system exists and is recognised as beneficial for consumer awareness, it remains voluntary rather than mandatory, allowing large corporations like Coca-Cola to avoid full compliance.

 #### The 2-for-1 Refill Ban: Economic Impact